mirfan899/Urdu/README.md

 ## UNER Dataset
 Happy to announce that UNER (Urdu Named Entity Recognition) dataset is available for NLP apps.
-Here are NER tags which are used in the dataset:
+Following are NER tags which are used to build the dataset:
 ```text
 PERSON
 LOCATION